sbwoodside/dundasvalleyorchestra.ca/concerts/index.md

 ## NEXT CONCERT

+### Swing into Spring!

+#### Sunday, May 28, 2023 at 3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

+Our long awaited concert featuring music of the big bands is back!
+The DVO will present a concert of music from the big band era — toe tapping swing, nostalgic ballads, beautiful melodies and infectious rhuthms.
+Guest clarinetist, Ross Wooldridge will join us to pay tribute to the dynamic soloists of the day.

+***

+## CONCERT VIDEO

+The [St. Paul's United Church Dundas DVO video page](https://stpaulsdundas.com/dvo) has livestreams of our concerts and videos of past concerts.

+The [Dundas Valley Orchestra YouTube channel](https://www.youtube.com/channel/UCWZ8-oXO6gf_35eoGCB08Mg) has virtual and video performances.

+***

+## UPCOMING CONCERTS

+***

+## PAST CONCERTS

 ### Travelling again

 #### Sunday, February 12, 2023 at 3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)